Pulkit-2github/Real-Estate-Advance-Data-Science-Application-Project/README.md

 # Building the Recommender System
 Three distinct recommendation models were developed, each focusing on different aspects of the real estate dataset: top facilities, price details, and location advantages.
 The goal was to provide users with personalized recommendations tailored to their preferences and priorities.
 Additionally, a user-friendly recommendation interface was crafted using Streamlit, enhancing the accessibility of the recommendation systems.

-# Deploying the Application on AWS
+# Deploying the Application on Render
-The entire application, encompassing prediction, analytics, and recommendation functionalities, was deployed on Amazon Web Services (AWS).
+The entire application, encompassing prediction, analytics, and recommendation functionalities, was deployed on Render.
 This step ensured the scalability and accessibility of the project.

 ## Conclusion
 This capstone project not only demonstrates proficiency in data science techniques such as feature engineering, exploratory analysis, and model building but also showcases the deployment of a real-world application, making valuable insights and recommendations accessible to end-users.